-- Signs within roads are subject to compliance with Standard 20.26 - Temporary signs are subject to compliance with Standard 20.25
+- Signs within roads are subject to compliance with Standard 20.26 - Temporary signs are subject to compliance with Standard 20.25 the rules for temporary signs in Chapter 8A.3 SIGNS.

-In respect of rule 20.30B, and subject to sections 95A(2)(b), 95A(2)(c), 95A(4) and 95C of the Act, an application which meets the standards and terms of rule 20.30A will be decided without the need for public notification under section 95A and any-application that is consistent with the Wallaceville Structure Plan without the need for limited notification under Section 95B and for new buildings within the heritage covenant area limited notification will only be served on Heritage New Zealand (unless affected party approval is provided)
+In respect of rule 20.30B, and subject to sections 95A(2)(b),

-under section 95B of the Act.
+95A(2)(c), 95A(4) and 95C of the Act, an application which meets the standards and terms of rule 20.30A will be decided without the need for public notification under section 95A and any application that is consistent with the Wallaceville Structure Plan without the need for limited notification under Section 95B and for new buildings within the heritage covenant area limited notification will only be served on Heritage New Zealand (unless affected party approval is provided) under section 95B of the Act.